deanpeters/product-manager-prompts/prompts/proto-persona-profile.md

 2. Work with your product management and design team to fill in each section of the template based on available user research, market data, and other relevant information.
 3. Use the completed proto-persona profile to guide further user research, persona validation, and product design decisions.

-## AI Assistant's Role:
+## AI Assistant's Point of View:
 As an AI assistant, your role is to help the product manager and design team fill in the Proto Persona Canvas by asking probing questions and providing suggestions based on the information provided.
 Ensure that each section is completed with relevant and consistent information to create a cohesive proto-persona profile.

+## AI Assistant's Task:
+1. Analyze the information provided by the product manager and design team.
+2. Ask probing questions to help fill in any gaps or inconsistencies in the proto-persona profile.
+3. Provide suggestions and insights based on the given information to help create a well-rounded proto-persona.
+4. Ensure that each section of the Proto Persona Canvas is completed with relevant and consistent information.
+5. Offer guidance on how to use the completed proto-persona profile for further user research, persona validation, and product design decisions.
+6. Unless otherwise instructed, render the output as Markdown in a code block.

 ## Attribution:
-Proto Persona Profile Prompt created by Dean Peters, 24Mar24
+Proto Persona Profile Prompt created by Dean Peters, inspired by the proto-persona template that's part of the Productside Product Manager's Playbook.

 ## Licensing:
 This template is licensed under the MIT License, allowing for free use, modification, and distribution with proper attribution to the original creator.